Expression.java

 for (Map.Entry<String, Double> v : variables.entrySet()) {

-this.setVariable(v.getKey(), v.getValue());
+setVariable(v.getKey(), v.getValue());

 }